HoangLa95/qualitedevs2/Cours/cm4.md

 bool isPasswordValid(const string& password) {
     // Pattern matches that:
     // - Must be between 8 and 20 digits
-    // - Must contain at least one uppercase letter and at least one lowercase letter
+    // - Must contain at least one uppercase letter and one lowercase letter
     // - Must contain one number
     // - Must not include whitespace
     // - Must contain one of the following special characters: ! # $ % ^ & *